AideenM12/Galway-Tours-MS1/README.md

 <img src="documentation/lighthouse-bug (640x399).jpg" width="500" height="300" alt="lighthouse-bug-image" >

-The images were compressed further and reuploaded which successfully resolved the issue and the subsequent lighthouse tests were much more satisfactory.
+The images were compressed further using [TinyJPG](https://tinyjpg.com) and reuploaded which successfully resolved the issue and the subsequent lighthouse tests were much more satisfactory.

 <img src="documentation/lighthouse (640x218).jpg" width="550" height="250" alt="lighthouse-image" >